pikatchu/closedsource/book/0130-factions.md

 "This," Brielle continued, "is how we store text in memory. `DB` stands for 'Define Byte'.
 It tells the computer: 'I want to reserve space in memory and fill it with specific values.'"

-"So 'Hello' isn’t actually letters," Leo said.
-"It’s a set of numbers."
+"So 'Hello' isn't actually letters," Leo said.
+"It's a set of numbers."

 "Exactly," Elias confirmed.
 "Each character has a corresponding number in the ASCII encoding system.
 If you write `DB "Hello"`, what actually gets stored in memory looks like this:"